felipe0703/INFO175-TheRealVerde/data/Especificacion.md

 // Consulta entrega intentos incorrectos de las actividades "Quizpet" y "Parsons"

-select  count(result) as intentos_incorrectos, applabel,topicname
+select  count(result) as intentos_incorrectos, applabel as actividades,topicname as topicos
 from activity_traces at
 where (at.appid>0 and at.result=0 )
 group by topicname,applabel